GSA/digitalgov.gov/content/events/2024/04/2024-04-18-uswds-monthly-call-april-2024.md

 {{< asset-static file="uswds-monthly-call-april-2024.pptx" label="View the slides (Powerpoint presentation, 5.9 MB, 96 slides)">}}

-{{< accordion kicker="Slide by Slide" title="USWDS Monthly Call - Presentation Script for April 2024" icon="content_copy" >}}**Slide 1:** Thanks Jeannie, and welcome, everyone, to the U.S. Web Design System monthly call…

-**Slide 2:** ...for April, 2024 — This month we're celebrating the budding leaves and spectacular flowers of spring (with shades of pink and green and blue)
+{{< accordion kicker="Slide by Slide" title="USWDS Monthly Call - Presentation Script for April 2024" icon="content_copy" >}}**Slide 1:** Thanks Jeannie, and welcome, everyone, to the U.S. Web Design System monthly call for April, 2024.
+This month we're celebrating the budding leaves and spectacular flowers of spring (with shades of pink and green and blue)

-**Slide 3:** My name is Dan Williams, he/him, and I'm the USWDS project lead — and here on-screen is my avatar: dark hair, blue sweater, collared shirt.
+**Slide 2:** My name is Dan Williams, he/him, and I'm the USWDS project lead — and here on-screen is my avatar: dark hair, blue sweater, collared shirt.
 Today my physical self is wearing a simple green checked shirt.
 It's also a bright-green socks day!

 As Jeannie mentioned, we are recording this call, and I'm happy to say we've started to be able to share the recordings of these monthly calls publicly.
 You can find pretty much everything from the last year's worth of monthly calls — back to January 2023 — on our website, at [designsystem.digital.gov/about/monthly-calls](https://designsystem.digital.gov/about/monthly-calls/).
 We typically post videos shortly after the monthly call, and we also link out to the slides and the script, hosted at digital.gov.
 We've posted a link to our monthly call page in the chat.